GABA for more serenity and less fear

 The classic variant is GABA capsules.
-They are available as tablets, capsules or gel capsules.
+They are available as tablets, capsules, or gel capsules.
 Depending on the product and area of use, they can contain between 100 mg and up to 750 mg GABA per tablet.

 GABA is also available in the form of sticks or in powder form.
 This form is suitable for people who want to do without capsule fillers or who have to do without intolerance.
-Another advantage of the sticks is that they can be conveniently stored in your pocket and can also be taken on the go if necessary, as they don't have to be taken with water.
+Another advantage of the sticks is that they can be conveniently stored in your pocket and can also be taken on the go if necessary, as they do not have to be taken with water.

 The GABA tea or Gabaron was developed by Japanese scientists.
 In recent decades, Japanese scientists have shown great interest in developing foods with an increased GABA concentration.
-This resulted in soy milk or yogurt enriched with GABA.
+This resulted in soy milk or yoghurt enriched with GABA.